 Passengers on a budget should consider making early bookings to cut on ticket costs.
 On most occasions, Deutsche Bahn releases tickets three to six months before departure to facilitate the early booking.
 Traveling on a slower train that requires changes along the way is also an effective way of saving money.
 Another useful tip for saving cash is by traveling during off-peak hours when tickets are less expensive.

-Omio customers traveling this route depart most frequently from Berlin Hbf and arrive in Dresden Hauptbahnhof.
+When traveling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Dresden Hauptbahnhof.

-Passengers booking this journey most frequently board their trains from Berlin Hbf and need to travel around 1 mile (s) / 2 km from the city center to get to this train station.
+Passengers board their train most frequently from Berlin Hbf and travel around 3.5 miles (5.6 km) from the city center to this train station.

-Passengers arriving in Dresden most often arrive at Dresden Hauptbahnhof and need to travel around 1 mile (s) / 1 km from this train station to the city center.
+Passengers traveling this route most often arrive at Dresden Hauptbahnhof and need to travel approximately 1.9 miles (3 km) from the train station to the city center in Dresden.